hwilliams15/frontend-nanodegree-mobile-portfolio/README.md

 * You can now go to http://localhost:8080/dist/index.html

 ### Ngrok
+* To use ngrok, first install dependencies by running ```npm install``` in the root folder of the project.
-To use ngrok, run ngrok: ```node_modules/ngrok/bin/ngrok http 8080``` Use the output URL for PageSpeed Insights and append dist/index.html.
+* Run ngrok: ```node_modules/ngrok/bin/ngrok http 8080``` Use the output URL for PageSpeed Insights and append dist/index.html.
 For example, http://54f3a59c.ngrok.io/dist/index.html

 ### Index.html Optimizations
 The following optimizations were made.